pagovitsa/abi-common/README.md

 ---

 Built with ❤️ for the Ethereum DeFi ecosystem.
-Enhanced with organized helper functions for seamless blockchain integration.
+Enhanced with consolidated router functionality for seamless blockchain integration.